ToolVS

 Share:𝕏infr/

-Quick verdict: Paddle wins for SaaS companies that want zero tax headaches globally — it acts as merchant of record and handles all compliance.
-Chargebee wins for companies that need complex subscription logic and want to keep their own payment processor.
-Early-stage founders: start with Paddle for simplicity.
+Choose Paddle if you want zero tax headaches globally — it acts as merchant of record and handles all compliance, VAT, and chargebacks for you.
+Ideal for SaaS selling worldwide without a finance team.
+Choose Chargebeeif you need complex subscription logic and want to keep your own payment processor (Stripe, Braintree).
+Free up to $250K ARR.
+Paddle wins 4-3 for simplicity, but Chargebee's billing flexibility is unmatched.

 Best Billing Flexibility